How Do I Get A Divorce?

 Either spouse can decide to start the divorce process and it can be done solely by one party, or jointly.
 Most commonly, parties already have a Separation Agreement in place, which will have already settled all of the issues resulting from the separation, and will also often say who’s responsible for the divorce process.

 How long does it take?
 A few months.
 The Divorce Application is served on the other spouse and they typically have 30 days to respond to the divorce.
 If you have already settled everything via Separation Agreement or Court, then there will be no need for the served spouse to respond.
-After the 30 days, the Affidavit for Divorce is served, at which point another 31 days are given.
 There are a few more administrative steps, but once you receive your Divorce Order, your divorce is effective 30 days from the date of the Order.
 The Certificate of Divorce is the final document.
 This is the document you will need if you wish to remarry.

 If you need assistance with obtaining a divorce, or in the steps leading up to a divorce, please don’t hesitate to contact our family law department.